 What causes a chesty cough?

-A chesty cough is commonly caused by a mild respiratory tract infection, such as the common cold.
-Some other possible causes for coughs include:1
+There can be many causes of a chesty cough but a common cause of chesty cough is a mild respiratory tract infection, such as a cold.
+Some other possible causes for coughs include:1,2

 - Post-nasal drip